 Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, Anglesey, North Wales.

-Dylan Thomas's real Llareggub?
+Dylan Thomas' real Llareggub?

 One of Wales’s most renowned poets, Dylan Thomas, was far from ordinary – and a visit to his former home, the Boathouse, and writing shed in Laugharne on the banks of Taf estuary is a truly extraordinary experience.
 The pretty, Carmarthenshire town is said to be the setting of some of his most famous works, such as Under Milk Wood and Poem in October, and original manuscripts and memorabilia are on display at his former home and writing shed.
-For a fully immersive experience take a stroll along the Dylan Thomas Walk, taking in Laugharne Castle, the Boathouse, his writing shed and his final resting place at St Martin’s Church.
+For a fully immersive experience take a stroll along the Dylan Thomas Walk, taking in Castell Talacharn (Laugharne Castle), the Boathouse, his writing shed and his final resting place at St Martin’s Church.

 Dylan Thomas' Boathouse and writing shed, Laugharne, West Wales.